 - When a document showing the negative COVID test has been sent to Danielle Goldfarb, AND

-- Your student has been fever-free for a full 24 hours without the use of medications, AND
+- Your student has been fever-free for a full 24 hours without the use of medications AND symptoms have improved.

 Regardless of vaccination status, all students and employees are asked to report any confirmed exposure to an individual with COVID-19 directly to Danielle Goldfarb, school nurse, at firstname.lastname@example.org or 614-324-1661.